panda3d/panda3d-docs/programming/render-attributes/fog.rst

 camera-relative.
 Likewise, if the fog is exponential, the fog's position is ignored, and the fog is camera-relative.

-The ``setFog`` directive creates a fog attribute object.
+The :meth:`~.NodePath.setFog` method creates a fog attribute object.
 Like any :ref:`Render Attribute <render-attributes>`, the fog attribute affects the node that it is attached to, and any nodes below it in the scene graph.
-So you can easily cause only a subset of the objects (or just a single model) to be affected by the fog, by calling ``setFog`` on the root of the subgraph you want to be affected.
-To remove the fog attribute later, use the ``clearFog`` method:
+So you can easily cause only a subset of the objects (or just a single model) to be affected by the fog, by calling :meth:`~.NodePath.setFog` on the root of the subgraph you want to be affected.
+To remove the fog attribute later, use the :meth:`~.NodePath.clearFog` method:

 .. code-block:: python